ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ##### Automated Testing

 You can run automated tests using the `make test` command.
+The test runner used by this project is [ShellSpec].
+Automated tests are located in the `spec/` directory and must use the `_spec.sh` suffix.

 ##### End-to-end Testing